VS Code extension for the Quarto scientific and technical publishing system. This extension provides language support for Quarto

 Render and Preview

-To render and preview, execute the Quarto: Render command.
-You can alternatively use the Ctrl+Shift+K keyboard shortcut, or the Render button at the top right of the editor:
+To render and preview, execute the Quarto: Preview command.
+You can alternatively use the Ctrl+Shift+K keyboard shortcut, or the Preview button at the top right of the editor:

-If you prefer to use an external browser for preview (or have no preview triggered at all by rendering document) you can use the Preview Type option to specify an alternate behavior:
+If you prefer to use an external browser for preview (or have no preview triggered at all by rendering) you can use the Preview Type option to specify an alternate behavior:

 There are a variety of tools that make it easier to edit and execute code cells.
 Editing tools include syntax highlighting, code folding, code completion, and signature tips:

 For Python, R, and Julia cells, commands are available to execute the current cell, previous cells, or the currently selected line(s).
 Cell output is shown side by side in the Jupyter interactive console:

 Enhanced features for embedded languages (e.g. completion, code execution) can be enabled by installing the most recent version(s) of these extensions:

 Note that you can quickly insert a new code cell using the

 Execute the Quarto: Show Assist Panel command to show a panel in the sidebar that shows contextual assistance depending on the current cursor location:

 While editing LaTeX math or Mermaid and Graphviz diagrams, click the Preview button above the code to open a live preview which will update automatically as you edit.